-The staff of equine professionals at Bandalero Ranch will foal out your pregnant mare and provide routine care for the newborn foal for $1000.00 plus board.
-It is recommended the mare arrives one month prior to the estimated foaling date.
-A limited number of mares will be accepted with potential foaling dates from January 1st through May 1st.
-Contact us at (520) 760-6200 for a foaling services.
+Bandalero Ranch’s team of equine professionals offers comprehensive foaling services for your pregnant mare, including routine care for the newborn foal, priced at $1200.00 plus board.
+We recommend the mare arrives one month prior to the estimated foaling date.
+A limited number of mares with potential foaling dates from January 1st through May 1st will be accepted.
+Contact us at (520) 760-6200 to inquire about our foaling services.

 - Ultrasound to determine position of foal and evaluation of placenta

 - Foal Alert monitoring alarm to detect onset of foaling